Why Big Data is a marathon, not a sprint

 Most coaches suggest that running in exactly the same environment, the same path, the same time of day, etc. is not a good strategy.
 Variety in training schedules in terms of pace, path, terrain, time, intensity and weather can build more endurance and better prepare runners for what’s to come.

-In Big Data projects, variety in use cases across functional areas such as marketing, supply chain, e-commerce, etc. can help test the robustness of infrastructure, the ability to execute the use case under constraints of the functional area and success in consumption of actionable results.
+In analytics consulting projects, variety in use cases across functional areas such as marketing, supply chain, e-commerce, etc. can help test the robustness of infrastructure, the ability to execute the use case under constraints of the functional area and success in consumption of actionable results.

 Ensure purposeful practice